We have awarded a college scholarship for the 2020-2021 academic year’s scholarship program! For more details, please visit our “News” page.

-Are we at 10 years already?
 Since the inception of the Viet-Sun Foundation, inspired by a family trip back to our homeland in Vietnam and travels through the rural landscapes and villages, we (with your help and generosity) continue our efforts to provide education to the village children.
-Many of these children to whom we provided scholarships years ago continue to thrive – we are pleased to announce that we have awarded a scholarship to a former recipient who provided us with recent wonderful news: He’s been accepted into college!
+Many of these children to whom we provided scholarships years ago continue to thrive.

-In the meantime, the Viet-Sun Foundation will accept review scholarship candidates this summer, and access each application for eligibility and funding necessities.
+In the meantime, the Viet-Sun Foundation continues to accept and review scholarship candidates over the next year, and assess each application for eligibility and funding necessities.
 As always, we continue to thank our donors for their contributions.
 Every dollar counts.
 A donation of $20 can assist in sending a grade school student to school.
 Please help the children pull themselves and their families out of poverty through education.

 Timothy Bui - Chairman